pthurmond/recipes/Panko_Breaded_Parmesan_Chicken.md

 1. Cut chicken breasts to size.
 Set aside.
 2. Set out three bowls, and in the first bowl add the zested parmesan cheese, then the eggs in the second bowl, and the panko bread crumbs in the third.
 3. Strip the leaves from the fresh rosemary sprig and mince them finely with a knife.
 Add the minced rosemary to the egg bowl, then whisk the eggs and rosemary together until combined.
-4. Add salt, pepper, garlic powder, and italian seasoning to the bread crumbs.
+4. In the third bowl, add salt, pepper, garlic powder, and italian seasoning to the bread crumbs.
 Mix thoroughly.
 5. Heat up a large skillet over medium heat, and let it heat up while you bread the chicken.
 6. First dip each chicken cutlet into the parmesan, shake off the excess, then dip into the egg, then let the excess drip off, then finally dip into the panko bread crumbs (shaking off prevents our breading from falling off later).
 7. When the pan is nice and hot, add enough olive oil to coat the bottom of the pan, about 2-3 tbsp.